mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 <a name="000"></a>
 ##### 0:00 start of recording

-... talked about [zazen](glossary#zazen) based on body and mind dropping off.
+[We] talked about [zazen](glossary#zazen) based on body and mind dropping off.
 Which means that from the first, dullness and distraction are struck aside, the moment we do zazen.
-This morning I would like to see this from a pretty different angle, that is sort of from the psychological point of view.
+This morning I would like to [look at] this from a pretty different angle, that is sort of from the psychological point of view.

 You know pretty well that in [primitive Buddhism](glossary#primitive-buddhism ), there are the categories of existence which are called the [Five Skandhas](glossary#skandha).
 Among the five skandhas, there is a very interesting concept which is called [samskara](glossary#samskara).
 In the [Prajnaparamita Sutra](glossary#prajnaparamita-sutra), it is translated as [impulses](glossary#impulses).
-According to [Doctor Conze](https://en.wikipedia.org/wiki/Edward_Conze) it is regarded as "together-maker".
+According to [Doctor Conze](https://en.wikipedia.org/wiki/Edward_Conze) it is regarded as “together-maker”.
 That concept of samskara is a very interesting teaching.

 In the development of [Buddhism](glossary#buddhism), this concept, samskara, is divided into many [things].

-##### 2:22

-For instance, in [Abhidharmakosha](glossary#abhidharmakosha), we learned this year already (in a talk?) given by [Reb Anderson](glossary#reb-anderson), that there are five psychological categories of existence.
+For instance, in [Abhidharmakosha](glossary#abhidharmakosha), we learned this year already [in a talk] given by [Reb Anderson](glossary#reb-anderson), that there are five psychological categories of existence.

 One is elements of form; that is the six organs, the six objects.

 The second one is six consciousnesses.

 The third category is called function; the concomitant mental faculties.
 That means function of mind: wholesome functions and unwholesome functions concomitant with the six consciousnesses.
-There are many kinds of concomitant functions of the mind, for instance anger, hatred, et cetera; many things.
+There are many kinds of concomitant functions of the mind; for instance anger, hatred, et cetera; many things.

 The fourth one is...
 This is a very interesting point, the categories, because this is an element which is not associated with mind, not associated with mind of the six consciousnesses, or concomitant mental faculties, or the elements of form, or, the other one is the truth.
 This is the element which is completely not associated with the truth, and also the mind, and also form, and also the concomitant mental faculties.
 That is what is called [samskara](glossary#samskara).

 ##### 5:12